rajchauhan28/PyLyricFinder/README.md

 # Py Lyric Finder
 PyLyricFinder is solely made in **python3** with help of **Qt6 (PySide6)** and **[Genius.com](https://genius.com)(lyricsgenius) api**

-#You can always how me that you like this project by clicking on that star in the up right corner.
+#You can always me that you like this project by clicking on that star in the up right corner.
 Between UnWatch and fork.

 ## How to use
 **Prerequisites -**